Christians and Islam

 Islam:

-Muslims deny both Jesus' death on the cross and his resurrection from the dead, which together, however, represent the foundation of the Christian faith and the gospel's message of hope.
-Muslims believe that by doing good works they can enter paradise.
-Furthermore, accor-ding to the Qur'an, only Allah can for-give sins and judge people, while Jesus himself testifies in the bible that he has received authority from God to for-give sins and that God chose Him to judge the living and the dead at the end of this world time.
-The fact that Jesus rose from the dead and is now seated at the right hand of God confirms that He is the cho-sen one through whom God will judge mankind.
+Muslims deny both Jesus' death on the cross and his resurrection from the dead.
+Together they represent the foun-dation of the Christian faith and the gospel's message of hope.
+Muslims believe that only by doing good works they can enter paradise.
+Furthermore, according to the Qur'an, only Allah can forgive sins and judge people, while Jesus himself testifies in the bible that he has received authority from God to forgive sins and that God chose Him to judge the living and the dead at the end of this world time.
+The fact that Jesus rose from the dead and is now seated at the right hand of God confirms that He is the chosen one through whom God will judge man-kind.

 --> Sure 4,157-158 / Sure 5,9 / Sure 11,114 / Sure 14,23 /